jakeheis/SwiftCLI/README.md

 ```

 ### Keyed options
 Keyed options are options that have an associated value.
-Using "git commit" as an example again, "-m" would be a keyed option - it signifies the commit should have the associated message.
+Using "git commit" as an example again, "-m" would be a keyed option, as it has an associated value - the commit message.

 To configure a command for keyed options:
 - **Command subclass**: